Production of Ben-Hur (1959 film): Writing

 Vidal's working style was to finish a scene and review it with Zimbalist.
 Once Vidal and Zimbalist had come to agreement, the scene would be passed to Wyler.
 Vidal said he kept the structure of the Tunberg/Behrman/Anderson script, but rewrote nearly all the dialogue.
 Vidal admitted to William Morris in March 1959 that Fry rewrote as much as a third of the dialogue which Vidal had added to the first half of the script.
-Vidal made one structural change which was not revised, however.
+Vidal made one structural change that was not revised, however.
 The Tunberg script had Ben-Hur and Messala reuniting and falling out in a single scene.
 Vidal broke the scene in two, so that the men first reunite at the Castle Antonia and then later argue and end their friendship at Ben-Hur's home.
 Vidal also added small character touches to the script, such as Ben-Hur's purchase of a brooch for Tirzah and a horse for Messala.
 Vidal claimed that he worked on the first half of the script (everything up to the chariot race), and scripted 10 versions of the scene where Ben-Hur confronts Messala and begs for his family's freedom.